Sharibb/Obsidian-Cyber/WebApp/WebAppSec/OWASP10/Intro to OWASP top 10.md

 ---

 ### **Introduction to OWASP Top 10**
-The **OWASP Top 10** is a globally recognized list of the most critical web application security risks, published by the *Open Web Application Security Project (OWASP)*.
-It serves as a guideline for developers, security teams, and organizations to prioritize mitigation efforts.
+The **OWASP Top 10** is a globally recognised list of the most critical web application security risks, published by the *Open Web Application Security Project (OWASP)*.
+It serves as a guideline for developers, security teams, and organisations to prioritise mitigation efforts.

 ---

 ### **Key Highlights (Starred Blocks)**
 1. **🔥 Purpose**:
-   - Standardizes awareness of common vulnerabilities.
+   - Standardises awareness of common vulnerabilities.
-   - Helps organizations focus resources on the most severe risks.
+   - Helps organisations focus resources on the most severe risks.

 2. **📌 Updated Regularly**:
    - Revised every 3–4 years (e.g., 2021, 2027) to reflect evolving threats.